CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 ### Task 3 – Assign a Sensitivity Label to a document

+In this task, you will apply a sensitivity label to a document using the Azure Information Protection client or supported Office application to enforce data protection policies.

 >**Important:** As outlined in the instructions at the start of this lab, it isn't possible to immediately test the sensitivity label and label policy that you created in the previous task.
 This is because it takes up to 24 hours for a new label policy to propagate through Microsoft 365 and for its label to become visible in applications like Microsoft Word and Outlook.

 1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.